Moving Map with touch screen interface

 Watch changes in arrival altitude for different airports.

-airport goes out of reach, its label stops showing arrival altitude.
+When an airport goes out of reach, its label stops showing arrival altitude.